nalej/docs/tutorials/initiallogin.md

 ./public-api-cli options list
 ```

-Right now, the responses to the CLI commands will be JSON-formatted documents.
+By default, the responses to the CLI commands will be JSON-formatted documents.
 If you want to see them in a format that's easier to read, you should add this other option:

 ```bash
 ./public-api-cli options set